h2oai/h2ogpt/README.md

   * [h2oGPT GPU-CUDA Installer](https://h2o-release.s3.amazonaws.com/h2ogpt/h2oGPT_0.0.1_gpu.exe) (1.8GB file)
   * [h2oGPT CPU Installer](https://h2o-release.s3.amazonaws.com/h2ogpt/h2oGPT_0.0.1_cpu.exe) (755MB file)

     The installers include all dependencies for document Q/A, except models (LLM, embedding, reward) that are downloadable via UI.
 After installation, go to start and run h2oGPT, and a web browser will open for h2oGPT.
 To use LLaMa model, go to Models tab, select `llama` base model, then click load to download from preset URL.
 Then use as normal.
 To terminate the app, in task manager kill the `Python` process named `pythonw.exe` as will also show up in `nvidia-smi` if using GPUs.
-Set environment variables to control things:
+Set environment variables (in system properties->advanced->environment variables) to control things:
       * `n_jobs`: number of cores for various tasks
       * `OMP_NUM_THREADS` thread count for LLaMa
       * `CUDA_VISIBLE_DEVICES` which GPUs are visible
-      * Any CLI argument from `python generate.py --help` with environment variable set as `h2ogpt_x`, e.g. `export h2ogpt_h2ocolors=False`.
+      * Any CLI argument from `python generate.py --help` with environment variable set as `h2ogpt_x`, e.g. `h2ogpt_h2ocolors` to `False`.
+      * Set env `h2ogpt_server_name` to actual IP address for LAN to see app, e.g. `h2ogpt_server_name` to `192.168.1.172` and allow access through firewall if have Windows Defender activated.
   * [Windows 10/11 Install and Run Docs](docs/README_WINDOWS.md)